 When planning a visit to a new country, the first thing you are likely to do is to buy a guidebook on the place; however, if you really want to know about the spirit of a place you need to do more background reading - here are 10 of the best books about South Africa.
 If they don't get you in touch with the spirit of the place, not much else will.
-If you prefer to watch movies, there are excellent movies about South Africa; while this article lists some of the best Africa-related blogs and websites.
+If you prefer to watch films, there are some excellent movies about South Africa; while this article lists some of the best Africa-related blogs and websites.

 01 of 10

 'Jock' is the first real book that most every English-speaking South African parent reads to their children.
 It does it no harm that it's the story of a dog- a very brave and endearing dog.
 Fitzpatrick was a transport rider, shuffling supplies between the port of Lorenço Marques (now Maputo) and the Rand goldfields in the late 19th century.
 Every transport rider needed a dog and rookie Percy got Jock, the runt of a litter of Staffordshire terriers, born in what is now the Kruger National Park.
 There were adventures aplenty, with baboons, leopards, crocodiles, heroes, and villains.
 But it was a kick from a kudu which rendered Jock deaf that was his undoing.
 Percy, who became a gold “Rand Lord” and a sir, wrote the story for his grandchildren.

 Middlepost, by Anthony Sher